jfhbrook/public/old-memes/prm/README.md

 # prm
 ## "but who will manage the package managers?"

+## NOTICE: prm is deprecated!

+`prm` has been replaced with [coprctl](https://github.com/jfhbrook/public/tree/main/coprctl), which leverages ideas developed in this project but uses yaml to manage a kubectl-like DSL instead.

+## hello

 `prm` is a semi-[declarative](https://en.wikipedia.org/wiki/Declarative_programming) [DSL](https://en.wikipedia.org/wiki/Domain-specific_language) on top of an unholy combination of javascript and bash, with a particular focus on managing package registries. it currently only works - to an extent, anyway -